Cho Yong-pil

-Cho Yong-pil (Korean: 조용필; born March 21, 1950) is a South Korean singer who is considered one of the most influential figures in South Korean popular music.
+Cho Yong-pil (Korean: 조용필; born March 21, 1950) is a South Korean singer-songwriter who is considered one of the most influential figures in South Korean popular music (K-pop).
 He debuted as a member of the rock band Atkins in 1968 and made his solo debut with the hit single "Come Back to Busan Port" in 1976.
 Cho has released 19 solo albums and has remained consistently popular during his 50-year career.
 Nicknamed the "King of Pop" of South Korea, his songs have ranked number one on South Korean music charts in the 1970s, 1980s, 1990s and 2010s.
 He was recognized with the Eungwan Order of Cultural Merit for his enormous impact on the South Korean pop music scene.
 He was selected as Singer of the Year and his song "Bounce" was selected as Song of the Year in the surveys conducted by Gallup Korea in 2013.

 Career

 1950–1967: Early years

-Cho Yong-pil was born in Songsan-myeon, Hwaseong, South Korea, and spent part of his childhood in Seoul.
+Cho Yong-pil was born in Songsan-myeon, Hwaseong, South Korea, on March 21, 1950 and spent part of his childhood in Seoul.
 He and actor Ahn Sung-ki were schoolmates at the now-defunct Kyungdong Middle School in Seoul and remained friends even though they attended different high schools.
 When Cho was seven, he happened to listen to Ray Charles playing the harmonica, and this inspired the young Cho to become a musician.

 1968–1975: Atkins, Five Fingers and Kim Trio period

 Cho began his music career as a guitarist in various bands.
 In 1968, he formed a rock band called Atkins and played for the United States Army.
-Later, he founded Five Fingers, which played music by black artists.
+Later, he joined Five Fingers, which played music by black artists.
 In 1971, Cho joined the band Kim Trio, which motivated him to perform rock music.
-Members of Kim Trio included Pa Kim (guitar), Dan Kim (drum) and Sun Kim (keyboard).
+Members of Kim Trio included Kim Dae Hwan (drum), Lee Nam Yee (bass) and Choi Yee Chul (guitar).
+This Kim Trio is different from the band of the same name from the 1980s.

 1976–1992: Solo debut and commercial success

 Cho's debut single as a soloist, "Come Back to Busan Port", brought him national attention when it was released in 1976, later becoming a hit in Japan.
 Cho then made a Japanese-language version of the song, and sang live in Japan.
-He was accused of smoking marijuana the following year and was banned from performing until 1979.
+The combined sales of the "Come Back to Busan Port" single and the LP featuring the song exceeded 3 million copies.
+He was accused of smoking marijuana in 1977 and was banned from performing until 1979.
 His first album, Woman Outside the Window (창 밖의 여자), was released in 1980 and has been followed by many others.
 In 1980, he held a concert at Carnegie Hall in New York, the first Korean singer to perform there.
 In 1988, he became the first South Korean singer to perform in China, before the establishment of diplomatic ties between the two countries.